-Firebase MCP enables AI assistants to interact with Firebase services, including Firestore for document database operations, Storage for file management, and Authentication for user management.
-It works with various MCP client applications like Claude Desktop, Augment Code, VS Code, and Cursor.
+Firebase MCP enables AI assistants to interact directly with Firebase services, including Firestore for database operations, Storage for file management, and Authentication for user management.
+This server works with various MCP client applications such as Claude Desktop, Augment Code, VS Code, and Cursor.

-Add the server configuration to your MCP settings file, which varies by client:
+Add the server configuration to your MCP settings file:

 ~/Library/Application Support/Claude/claude_desktop_config.json